Sirius Black: Harry Potter and the Goblet of Fire

-Sirius flees Europe – to somewhere tropical, Harry believes – beyond the Ministry of Magic's jurisdiction.
+Sirius flees Europe to escape from the Ministry of Magic.
 There, he slowly recovers from his years in Azkaban and regains his health.
 Although he can only communicate sparingly with Harry by owl post, he gives Harry reasoned and sensible advice.
 Harry grows closer to Sirius and relies on his help.
 Sirius, worried, returns to Britain when Harry tells him that his scar has begun hurting him again (a signal of Voldemort's presence), and when there are reports of Death Eater activities at the Quidditch World Cup.
 He sacrifices some of his regained health to help Harry; by the time he reaches Hogsmeade, he is once again gaunt and dishevelled, hiding in a cave with Buckbeak and surviving mainly on rats (with occasional gifts of food from Harry, Ron, and Hermione).
-He has little influence on Harry in this book; his presence cannot prevent the disaster at the Triwizard Tournament, and he mostly gives Harry advice on how to complete the Triwizard Tasks.
 He is later summoned to Hogwarts by Dumbledore and listens to Harry's re-telling of Voldemort's rebirth.
-Dumbledore tasks him with alerting Lupin, Arabella Figg, Mundungus Fletcher, and other members of the Order of the Phoenix, and is instructed by Dumbledore to lay low at Lupin's for a while.
+Dumbledore tasks him with alerting Lupin, Arabella Figg, Mundungus Fletcher, and other members of the Order of the Phoenix, and is instructed by Dumbledore to lie low at Lupin's for a while.
 Sirius reassures Harry, who does not want him to leave, that they will see each other again soon and then departs.